 An ematch can be used one time only.
 After doing their job once, they are thrown away.

-Currently, in the US, if you want to buy ready-made ematches, you have to have a Federal license.
+Currently in the US, you will not find an electric match for sale to you, unless you have a Federal license.
 If you have months of lead time to go through the process, this is certainly a viable option.

 But you can legally make your own ematches without a Federal license.
-In fact government agencies will sometimes refer you to Skylighter to buy your own ematch-making components, if you don't have time to wait for an ATF license.
+In fact the US BATF will sometimes refer you to Skylighter to buy your own ematch-making components, if you don't have time to wait for an ATF license.